dcarbone/json-to-go/README.md

 - If a type is not possible (is a NULL in the example json...), or if there is a value type conflict between keys within a map, the type will be defined as `interface{}`
 - The names for things will always be Exported
+- It is always a good idea to run the results through `go fmt`

 ## Custom Configuration